 ~ You don't need to impress anyone, and don't care about any gossip afloat

-When will you seek an empowering bio?
+Where will you be when you decide you need an empowering bio?

 ~ When you have just been introduced incorrectly?